nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ## 3. List endpoint

 The list endpoint is an HTTP endpoint exposed by the list maintainer.
-It acts like a REST resource, which returns the list when read.
+It can be read in full, or only the Verifiable Presentations that changed after the last time it was read.
 It can be updated by sending a Verifiable Presentation to it.
 All presentations on the list MUST conform to the Presentation Definition associated with the list (see Use Case List Definition).

-When read, list MUST be returned as JSON array containing zero or more Verifiable Presentations, encoded in JWT format as JSON string.
+Presentations MUST be encoded in JWT format as JSON string.

 ### 3.2 Registering on the list

 Clients can register a Verifiable Presentation on the list by sending an HTTP POST to the maintainer's list endpoint.
-The HTTP request body MUST be a Verifiable Presentation (in JWT format) encoded as JSON string.
+The HTTP request body MUST be a Verifiable Presentation (in JWT format).
 The content type of the request MUST be `application/json`.

 The maintainer MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.
 If the validation succeeds, the Verifiable Presentation MUST be added to the list and the maintainer MUST return a 201 Created response.